discord-net/Discord.Net/docs/guides/commands/commands.md

 Modules are constructed using Dependency Injection.
 Any parameters that are placed in the Module's constructor must be injected into an
 @System.IServiceProvider first.

+> [!TIP]
-Alternatively, you may accept an `IServiceProvider` as an argument and extract services yourself.
+> Alternatively, you may accept an
+> `IServiceProvider` as an argument and extract services yourself,
+> although this is discouraged.

 ### Module Properties